maatlek/cfs-proj/Portal/Azure Portal.md

 ![](./images/Pasted%20image%2020210716214511.png)

 #### Network Interface
-The Virtual Machine is associated with the Internal IP configured as - 10.3.0.4
+The Virtual Machine is associated with the Internal IP configured as with range : `192.168.0.0/24`

 And attaching the Network Security Group `eus-nsg` to allow only connections within the Virtual Network `eus-vnet` over RDP and not any other apart from it.